In Footfalls on the Trembling Earth Boone Russell and Zac Caudell face a killing machine

 After active military duty, he returned to school and completed an MS in Computer Science.
 Over the following years he worked with clients developing and installing major systems across the country.

-The Knowing Tree is his third published work.
-It follows as prequel to Footfalls on the Trembling Earth and The Staircase.
-All three embody his belief that Georgia river swamps are the most mystifyingly beautiful places under the vault of heaven.
+Okefenokee Moon is his fourth published work.
+It follows as sequel to The Knowing Tree and anchors his Boone Russell series.
+Each of the four books embody the belief that Georgia river swamps are the most mystifyingly beautiful places under the vault of heaven.

 Connect with Buck at buckbrinson@gmail.com.